Duke in Aix-en-Provence

 - Montagne Sainte-Victoire: We’ll take advantage of the region’s ideal early-summer climate to explore the nearby countryside and Montagne Sainte-Victoire, whose natural beauty was the subject of many of Cézanne’s paintings and continues to inspire artists at the nearby Marchutz School.

-- The City of Avignon: Home of the fourteenth century Palais des Papes and a world-renowned summer theatre festival.
+- The City of Avignon: Home of the fourteenth century Palais des Papes, which served as the Vatican, Avignon is a picturesque city which also hosts a world-renowned summer theatre festival.

 HOUSING & MEALS

 You will be housed with carefully selected homestay families in Aix, where you will receive 7 breakfasts and 6 dinners per week.
-The program will also provide some group meals.
+The program will also provide a welcome and a goodbye group meal at restaurants in Aix.
 Other meals are the responsibility of the participant.

 PROGRAM FACULTY & STAFF